aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/grav2vs86/index.md

 ## 2. Simulate an OLTP workload with sysbench in r6g.large (Graviton2) instance.

-If you have not already opened a terminal window in the Cloud9 desktop in a previous lab, please following these instructions(##add hyperlink) to do so now.
+If you have not already opened a terminal window in the Cloud9 desktop in a previous lab, please follow these [instructions](/prereqs/connect/#1-open-and-set-up-your-cloud9-desktop) to do so now.
 Once connected, run the command below to create database to test the workload.

 ```
-mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS"
+mysql -h[ClusterEndpoint] -u$DBUSER -p"$DBPASS"
 create database graviton_test;
 quit;
 ```
-In the `Cloud9 desktop` run the following command to populate the tables with sample data.
+In the `Cloud9 terminal` run the following command to populate the tables with sample data.
 It will take approximately *10 minutes* to finish populating the data to the tables.
-Replace `[Cluster-endpoint]` with your cluster end-point.
+Replace `[ClusterEndpoint]` with your cluster end-point.

 ```
-sysbench /usr/share/sysbench/oltp_read_write.lua --mysql-host=[Cluster-endpoint] --mysql-user=$DBUSER --mysql-password=$DBPASS --mysql-db=graviton_test --threads=16 --tables=25 --table-size=1000000 prepare
+sysbench /usr/share/sysbench/oltp_read_write.lua --mysql-host=[ClusterEndpoint] --mysql-user=$DBUSER --mysql-password=$DBPASS --mysql-db=graviton_test --threads=16 --tables=25 --table-size=1000000 prepare
 ```
 <span class="image">![Add Reader](sysbench_prepare_data.png?raw=true)</span>

 Once sysbench successfully populated the data.
 We can start the load test, run the following command to start the load test on x86  instance.
-Replace `[Cluster-endpoint]` with your cluster end-point.
+Replace `[ClusterEndpoint]` with your cluster end-point.

 ```
-sysbench /usr/share/sysbench/oltp_read_write.lua --mysql-host=[Cluster-endpoint] --mysql-user=$DBUSER --mysql-password=$DBPASS --mysql-db=graviton_test --time=600 --threads=16 --tables=25 --table-size=1000000 --report-interval=1 run
+sysbench /usr/share/sysbench/oltp_read_write.lua --mysql-host=[ClusterEndpoint] --mysql-user=$DBUSER --mysql-password=$DBPASS --mysql-db=graviton_test --time=600 --threads=16 --tables=25 --table-size=1000000 --report-interval=1 run
 ```
 The above workload will run for **10 minutes**.
 After letting this test run for ~5 minutes, observe the CloudWatch metrics for *“auroralab-mysql-node-2”* instance by clicking on the *DB identifier* and going to the *Monitoring tab*.

 <span class="image">![Add Reader](Graviton2_metrics_monitoring.png?raw=true)</span>

 After reviewing the metrics, navigate to RDS Performance Insights in the RDS console.
-Select “auroralab-mysql-node-2” in the drop down menu, and click on *Manage Metrics.*
+Select “auroralab-mysql-node-2” in the drop down menu, and click on **Manage Metrics**.

 <span class="image">![Add Reader](Graviton2_PI_manage_metrics.png?raw=true)</span>

-Select “*Database metrics*” and select the following options under *SQL* and *Transactions* sections.
+Select **Database metrics** and select the following options under *SQL* and *Transactions* sections.

 * Innodb_rows_inserted
 * Innodb_rows_updated